karinwan/StudyNotes/Python/Note.md

 | extendleft(iterable) | O(K) | O(1) |
 | reverse() | O(N) | O(1) |
 | rotate() | O(K) | O(1) |

+## heapq - Heap queue algorithm / priority queue algorithm
+Heaps are binary trees for which every parent node has a value less than or equal to any of its children.

+heapq.heappush(heap, item)
+Push the value item onto the heap, maintaining the heap invariant.

+heapq.heappop(heap)
+Pop and return the smallest item from the heap, maintaining the heap invariant.
+If the heap is empty, IndexError is raised.
+To access the smallest item without popping it, use heap[0].

+heapq.heappushpop(heap, item)
+Push item on the heap, then pop and return the smallest item from the heap.
+The combined action runs more efficiently than heappush() followed by a separate call to heappop().

+heapq.heapify(x)
+Transform list x into a heap, in-place, in linear time.

+heapq.heapreplace(heap, item)
+Pop and return the smallest item from the heap, and also push the new item.
+The heap size doesn’t change.
+If the heap is empty, IndexError is raised.

 ## DefaultDict
 Defaultdict is a container like dictionaries present in the module collections.
 Defaultdict is a sub-class of the dictionary class that returns a dictionary-like object.
 The functionality of both dictionaries and defaultdict are almost same except for the fact that defaultdict never raises a KeyError.
 It provides a default value for the key that does not exists.